 Pests and Diseases

 There are no serious pests or diseases that affect the beautyberry.
 This makes for a rewarding shrub with minimal headaches.
 However, if you have deer, beware.
 They love the taste of the berries!
+So it’s best to read up about them and their diet so that you know what you’re in for.

 The American beautyberry attracts the American robin, cardinals, woodpeckers, and mockingbirds.
 Its purple fruit acts as a food source for these and other birds.
 So if attracting birds is your goal, this is your plant!